Muppetsg2/CudaRayTracer/README.md

 # CudaRayTracer

-**CudaRayTracer** - a custom ray tracer ported to GPU using CUDA.
-Originally developed during university studies and was working on CPU.
-This project was created to explore GPU rendering techniques and gain hands-on experience with CUDA programming.
+**CudaRayTracer** - a custom ray tracer originally developed during university studies to run on CPU, now ported to GPU using CUDA.
+This project was created to explore GPU rendering techniques and to gain hands-on experience with CUDA programming.

 ## 🔎 Table of Contents